mmrmaximuzz/rsa-simple/README.md

 In the special case of the last block (which could be shorter than k - 1 bytes) the /dev/urandom device is used to generate the message tail.
-That randomness enforces last block from brute-force decryption especially if the last block is short (less than 10 bytes).
-The size of the true data is written in last block (not the block size).
+That randomness enforces last block from brute-force decryption especially if the last block is short.
+The size of the true data is written into the prefix (not the block size).

 ![last block](pics/last_block.svg "Last block case")